kuhumcst/texton/INSTALL.md

   * Java
   * Tomcat
    *Not* installed using apt-get install, sits in /opt/tomcat/latest/
-  * Bracmat JNI
+  * Bracmat (as JNI - Java Native Interface)
+  * texton - Java part
+   This is the central hub in the Text Tonsorium.
+It communicates with the user via a browser and communicates with the tools using HTTP `GET` or `POST` requests.
   * texton - Bracmat part (this repo)
   * linguistic resources
   * proxy settings
   * cron jobs
   * python3
   * xmllint
-  * bracmat
+  * bracmat (as command line tool)
    Interpreters are installed in two locations:
    as a JNI (Java Native Interface) inside Tomcat
    and as a command line tool in `/opt/texton/bin/`
-  * texton - Java part
-   This is the central hub in the Text Tonsorium.
-It communicates with the user via a browser and communicates with the tools using HTTP `GET` or `POST` requests.
   * many tools wrapped in web services in `/opt/texton/`
   * tools that can be compiled from source